DivergentClouds/expanse/spec.md

 ```

 ### Built-in constants
-- `>`
-  - Address of the next word, if used as a macro argument then the address points to after the macro
-- `$`
-  - Address of the current word

 - `MAX_FILESIZE`
   - Largest allowed output file size, defaults to the largest unsigned value that can fit in a word
   - When in raw mode, if any location in the file is larger than this, an error will occur